beenotung/data-template/README.md

 // submit form with ajax request in application/json function submitJSON(event_or_form): Promise<Response>

-// submit form with ajax request in application/x-www-form-urlencoded function submitForm(event_or_form): Promise<Response>
+// submit form with ajax request in application/x-www-form-urlencoded or url search parameters function submitForm(event_or_form): Promise<Response>

 // submit form with ajax request in multipart/form-data